Do you dream of turning your interior design hobby into a successful career?

-The key to being successful is being really practical and totally understanding how your clients live and what their needs are… for me, interior design is all about making client’s interiors work harmoniously for them…
+The key to being successful is being really practical and totally understanding how your clients live and what their needs are… for me, interior design is all about making client’s interior designs work harmoniously for them…

-Of course, it’s also about making interiors look great, but never at the expense of functionality… it’s also really important to stick to clients’ budgets and creatively deliver solutions which have longevity.
+Of course, it’s also about making interior design look great, but never at the expense of functionality… it’s also really important to stick to clients’ budgets and creatively deliver solutions which have longevity.

 Watch Your Cash Flow